Larry Kudlow Takes A Jab At Justin Trudeau For ‘Betraying’ Donald Trump

-After the conclusion of the G7 summit in Quebec on Sunday, President Donald Trump and his top economic advisers hurled a barrage of insults at Canadian Prime Minister, Justin Trudeau.
+After the conclusion of the G7 summit in Quebec on Sunday, President Donald Trump and his top economic advisers hurled a barrage of insults at Canadian Prime Minister Justin Trudeau.

 On Sunday, after the summit, Trudeau held a press conference in which he spoke about American trade policies.
 Sharply criticizing Trump’s remarks on tariffs, Trudeau promised that Canada would answer with its own on July 1 unless the U.S. reversed course.